neutralvibes/pi2s3/README.md

 .\pi2s3 run
 ```

 Once configured that's all you need to do.
-Of course once you have it working the way you like, scheduling a cron job would probably be the next thing.
+Of course once you have it working the way you like, scheduling a `cron` job may well be the next thing.

 ### Tasks before & after backup